djsmax/vpmidiplayer/README.md

 * To pause the playback, press the pause button (the orange one).
 Pausing playback, click on it again to continue.
 * To finish playback, and perhaps select another file - click the "Retry" button with a rounded arrow.

+### Video

+Video coming soon..

 ### Bugs

-* A small problem with CSS-layout: if the field for selecting a file is displayed on the screen, the entire area slides down, it looks ugly
+* A small problem with CSS-layout: if the field for selecting a file is displayed on the screen, the entire area slides down, it looks ugly.. but CSS is awesome!
 * Sometimes, when you click the "Retry" button, the interface changes, but the music continues to play.
 This is due to the problems of assynchronism.
 I know perfectly well about this, but I can not offer anything yet.
+* When there is more than one track in the MIDI file, the track selector appears.
+Sometimes, instead of the names of tracks, strange names appear like "(40,0,7)"

 By the way, any questions are welcome!

 ### Third-Party packages